-The Ministry of Labor and Employment reported that most factories in the formal sector complied with laws on minimum wage and hours of work, but implementation varied in the informal sector, including in agriculture and domestic servitude.
-The ministry employed up to 12 factory inspectors for the country, who also acted as labor and occupational health and safety inspectors.
+The Ministry of Labor, and Employment, and Social Security reported that most factories in the formal sector complied with laws on minimum wage and hours of work, but implementation varied in the informal sector, including in agriculture and domestic servitude.
+The ministry did not employ a sufficient number of inspectors to enforce the wage and hour laws or the occupational health and safety laws.
+The government did not effectively enforce the law.

-Implementation and enforcement of occupational health and safety standards were minimal, and the Ministry of Labor and Employment considered it the most neglected area of labor law enforcement.
+Implementation and enforcement of occupational health and safety standards were minimal, and the Ministry of Labor, and Employment, and Social Security considered it the most neglected area of labor law enforcement.
 The ministry found violations across sectors, including in construction, mining, transportation, agriculture, and factory work.

 The government has not created the necessary regulatory or administrative structures to enforce occupational safety and health provisions.
-The Ministry of Labor and Employment did not have a specific office dedicated to occupational safety and health, nor did it have inspectors specifically trained in this area.
+The Ministry of Labor, and Employment, and Social Security did not have a specific office dedicated to occupational safety and health, nor did it have inspectors specifically trained in this area.
 Penalties were insufficient to deter violations.
 Although the law authorizes factory inspectors to order employers to rectify unsafe conditions, enforcement of safety standards remained minimal, and monitoring was weak.
 Accurate data on workplace fatalities and accidents was not available.
 Labor law and regulations do not specify that workers can remove themselves from situations that endanger health or safety without jeopardizing their employment.

 The government regulated labor contracting, or "manpower," agencies recruiting workers for overseas jobs, and penalized fraudulent recruitment practices.
 The government said it remained committed to the free-visa, free-ticket scheme introduced in 2015, but according to migrant rights NGOs, the government has failed to implement the policy effectively.
 Some government officials were complicit in falsifying travel documents and overlooking recruiting violations by labor contractors.
+The Department of Foreign Employment introduced measures during the year to reduce the number of registered manpower agencies and more closely scrutinize their activities.
 The myriad unregistered and unregulated labor "brokers" and intermediaries, who were often trusted members of the community, complicated effective monitoring of recruitment practices.
-Workers were also encouraged to register and pay a fee to the Foreign Employment Promotion Board, which tracked migrant workers and provided some compensation for workers whose rights were violated.
+Workers were also encouraged to register and pay a fee to the Foreign Employment Board, which tracked migrant workers and provided some compensation for workers whose rights were violated.

 The government required contracts for workers going abroad to be translated into Nepali and instituted provisions whereby workers must attend a predeparture orientation program.
 During the orientation workers are made aware of their rights and legal recourse, should their rights be violated.
 The effectiveness of the initiatives remained questionable since workers who went overseas often skipped the mandatory training, and many companies issued predeparture orientation certificates for a small fee and failed to deliver the training.
-Nepali migrant workers abroad often continued to face exploitive conditions.
+Migrant workers heading abroad often continued to face exploitive conditions.

-According to the International Labor Organization, more than 70 percent of the economically active population is involved in the informal economy.
+According to the International Labor Organization, more than 70 percent of the economically active population was involved in the informal economy.

 The law provides for protection of workers from work situations that endanger their health and safety, but in small and cottage industries located in small towns and villages, employers sometimes forced workers to work in such situations or risk losing their jobs.
+The number of labor inspectors is insufficient for the size of the country's workforce.